Jeffrey Bain Faculty Scholar and Professor of Law

 For over a decade during the 1980s, Blumm edited the Natural Resources Law Institute’s Anadromous Fish Law Memo.
 He then spent seven years during the 1990s co-directing, with Professor Janet Neuman, the Northwest Water Law and Policy Project.
 He is a prolific scholar, with well over one-hundred published articles, book chapters, and monographs on salmon, water, public lands, wetlands, environmental impact assessment, public trust law, and constitutional takings law, to name just a few subjects.
 Recent articles concern several on the public trust doctrine, a critique of the Supreme Court’s suggestion that courts could be liable for taking private property, an analysis of a case interpreting 19th century Indian treaties to impose fish habitat protection, a survey of dam removal cases in the Pacific Northwest, an explanation of the role of the courts in salmon protection under the Endangered Species Act, an analysis of federal public wild-lands management, a history of the influence of the Columbia River Gorge on natural resources law, a reinterpretation of the Indian Law doctrine of discovery, and three book reviews on the origins of environmental and water law.
-His most recent article, typically coauthored with a student, concerns the effects of recent Endangered Species Act listings on climate change, and the role of the National Environmental Policy Act in wilderness designation and management.
+His most recent articles, typically coauthored with students, concerns the effects of recent Endangered Species Act listings on climate change, and the role of the National Environmental Policy Act in wilderness designation and management.

 In 1992 and 1993, Dartmouth Publishing and New York University Press published Blumm’s anthology on environmental law, His 2002 book on salmon law and policy, Sacrificing the Salmon (http://www.powells. com/biblio/1-9075228252- 0), met with critical acclaim and was re-published in 2013.
 Professor Blumm is co-author of the first casebook in American law on Native American Natural Resources Law, originally published in 2002 and now in its third edition; co-author of the first casebook on the Public Trust Doctrine; and is preparing a casebook on Natural Resources Law.
 He works closely with students: over a recent two-year period, ten of his students published articles, many of whom were his co-authors.
 Over twenty of his students have authored state analyses in a comprehensive study of the public trust doctrine in the American states.